newtdb/qbe/README.rst

 prefix
   Search string scalars by prefix.

-text
+fulltext
   Full-text search of text fields

 sql
-  Searcher that uses provided sql
+  Searcher that uses provided SQL

 You can also define your own helpers by implementing a fairly simple API.
-A search helper provides the following, only one of which is required:
+A search helper provides the following methods, only one of which is required:

-__call__(cursor, query)
+``__call__(cursor, query)``
-  Compute the helper's contributeion to s search where clause.
+  Compute the helper's contribution to s search ``WHERE`` clause.

-  This required method returns a boolean SQL expression.
+  This required method returns a bytes SQL expression.

-  The required format of the query is totally up to the helper.
+  The required format of the query is up to the helper.

   The helper must use the `mogrify
   <http://initd.org/psycopg/docs/cursor.html#cursor.mogrify>`_ method
   of the cursor argument to substitute data from the query.

-order_by(cursor, query)
+``order_by(cursor, query)``
-  Compute an PostgreSQL expression to be used in an ``ORDER BY`` clause.
+  Compute a PostgreSQL expression to be used in an ``ORDER BY`` clause.

+  This required method returns a bytes SQL expression.

   This method is optional.
 If it is not provided, then ordering on the helper won't be allowed.